 Students with a bachelor's degree in environmental sciences, natural sciences or geo sciences can apply for the master´s program.
 They should have a strong interest in interdisciplinary application-oriented scientific work.
 A basic academic knowledge in the fields of ecology, environmental chemistry, geographic information systems and mathematics/statistics is required.
 Previous knowledge may also be complemented in preparatory courses.

-Good active and passive English language skills are required but there is no formal English language requirement.
+Good active and passive English language skills on a B2 level (CEFR) are required.
 German language skills are no pre-requisite to study the M.Sc. in Ecotoxicology.

 Other courses offered by University of Koblenz-Landau

 MSc in Chemistry and Physics of Functional Materials

 MSc in Web and Data Science